Zoe Health Study

 The Zoe Health Study, formerly the COVID Symptom Study, is a health research project of British company Zoe Limited (formerly Zoe Global limited) which uses a mobile app that runs on Android and iOS.

-The app was created in 2020 in response to the COVID-19 pandemic, in a collaboration between Zoe, King's College London, Guy's and St Thomas' Hospitals. with funding granted by the UK government until April 2022.
-The initial purpose of the app was to track COVID-19 symptoms and other salient data in a large number of people, to enable epidemiological results to be calculated.
-In 2022 the scope of the study was broadened to include other widespread health concerns such as cancer, high blood pressure and heart disease.
+The app was created in 2020 in response to the COVID-19 pandemic, in a collaboration between Zoe, King's College London, Guy's and St Thomas' Hospitals with funding granted by the UK government until April 2022.
+The purpose of the app was to track COVID-19 symptoms and other salient data in a large number of people, to enable epidemiological results to be calculated.

-Zoe Limited also provides in the US and UK, as a separate product, a system that allows people to analyse their unique gut, blood fat and blood sugar responses to food, saying that it enables people to "make the best decisions for your own health & weight goals".

 Timeline

-The idea for an app to track the spread of COVID-19 came from professor Tim Spector, an epidemiologist at King's College London.
+The idea for an app to track the spread of COVID-19 came from Tim Spector, an epidemiologist at King's College London.
 In the early months of 2020 he used his startup company ZOE Global Limited to build a Covid Symptom Tracker app in collaboration with King's College London and Guy's and St Thomas' hospitals.
 By May 2020 the app's name had changed to COVID Symptom Study.
 Initially the project was UK-based, where there is open membership.
 In the United States at a later date various cohorts from existing studies were added, including from the Nurses' Health Study; this research was in collaboration with Massachusetts General Hospital.
-The project website states that "The app is and always will be free, and any data you provide will not be used for commercial purposes."
+The project website states that ZOE COVID Study data provided will not be sold (aggregate data from wider Zoe health studies research may be used by Zoe to develop commercial health products).
+The project also collaborated with the Outbreaks Near Me platform based out of Harvard Medical School and Boston Children's Hospital.

 The app was released as a trial for 5,000 twins, using patients involved in other Zoe research projects.
 It was later expanded for use by non-twins.
 The app entered the UK Apple App Store and Google Play Store on 24 March, and the US App and Play stores on 29 March.

 At the end of April 2020, the project received assistance from the Department of Health and Social Care which allowed it to offer up to 10,000 COVID-19 tests each week to participants.
 In August 2020, the UK government made a grant of £2 million to support data collection by the project, and by August 2021, government funding amounted to £5m.
 In May 2021, the associated company name was changed from ZOE Global Limited to ZOE Limited.
 Government funding (latterly via the UK Health Security Agency) ceased at the end of March 2022.

 In May 2022, ZOE announced that the name of the study would change to ZOE Health Study, to reflect its use in logging symptoms extending beyond those of COVID-19.